Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 This definition of non-repeating $\mu$-invariants was originally given by Milnor \cite{M1}.
 He later expressed the elements $\mu^i_n(L)$ in terms of integers $\mu_L(i, k_1, \dots, k_{n+1})$, which are the coefficients of $X_{k_1}\cdots X_{k_{n+1}}$ in the Magnus expansion of $\ell_i$.
 We note that our \emph{order} $n$ corresponds to the originally used \emph{length} $n+2$ (of entries in $\mu_L$).

 By construction, these non-repeating $\mu$-invariants depend only on the link-homotopy class of the link $L$.
-We have only defined order $n$ $\mu$-invariants assuming that the lower order $\mu$-invariants vanish, which will turn out to be guaranteed by the existence of an order $n$ non-repeating Whitney tower.
+We have only defined order $n$ $\mu$-invariants assuming that the lower-order $\mu$-invariants vanish, which will turn out to be guaranteed by the existence of an order $n$ non-repeating Whitney tower.